 - 1. The candidate starts by lying on the back, knees bent, heels flat on the floor, with the fingers laced and held behind the head.
 Avoid pulling on the head with the hands.
 The buttocks must remain on the floor with no thrusting of the hips. - 2.
 The feet are held down firmly (by another person). - 3.
 The candidate then performs as many correct sit-ups as possible in one minute. - 4.
 In the up position, the candidate should touch elbows to knees and then return until the shoulder blades touch the floor. - 5.
-Score is total number of correct sit-ups.
-Any resting should be done in the up position. - 6.
+Score is total number of correct sit-ups. - 6.
 Breathing should be as normal as possible; making sure the candidate does not hold his/her breath. - 7.
 Neck remains in the neutral position. - 8.
 Do not pull on the head or neck.